ldeloss002/web-workshop/slides.md

 <!--
   This is some of the JavaScript that's in the `script.js` file.

+  Once again, a very different looking language.

-  The first four lines are using the same query selectors to get the tags we want from our HTML to use in JavaScript.
+  The first four lines are using the same selectors we saw earlier, to get the tags we want from our HTML, so that we can use it here in JavaScript.
   `#text-input` to get our input tag with id `text-input`, `#add-button` to get our button tag with id `add-button`, and so on.

   Using our `addButton`, we add an *event listener* to the button, just meaning that when it's clicked, some function runs.